Key takeaways

 Strengths

-• 33 evidence scripts — deep data collection layer
+- 88 evidence scripts — deep (and growing) data collection layer

-• 10 specialist agents — comprehensive parallel analysis
+- 10 specialist agents — comprehensive parallel analysis, now including a dedicated Verifier agent

 Weaknesses

-• No PDF reports — audit output lacks the polish of geo-seo-claude's client-ready reports
+- No PDF reports — HTML dashboards now exist, but output still lacks the client-ready polish of geo-seo-claude's PDF reports

 Bottom Line

-Agentic-SEO-Skill is the most technically ambitious SEO tool in the category.
-The confidence labeling system alone justifies evaluation — knowing which findings are evidence-backed vs. hypothetical is genuinely valuable for prioritizing SEO work.
-The 33-script evidence collection layer and 10 specialist agents provide thorough analysis, though the complexity may be overkill for simpler audits.
-Best suited for teams that value analytical rigor and want to understand the reasoning behind each recommendation.
+Recommended for teams that value analytical rigor and want to understand the reasoning behind each recommendation.
+Agentic-SEO-Skill remains the most technically ambitious SEO tool in the category, and the confidence labeling system alone justifies evaluation — knowing which findings are evidence-backed vs. hypothetical is genuinely valuable for prioritizing SEO work.
+The 88-script evidence collection layer and 10 specialist agents provide thorough analysis, though the complexity may be overkill for simpler audits.